Creator & owner

 My intention for MM is to spread awareness of migraine and headache disorders and help erase the stigma attached to migraineurs, mental illness, and other chronic and invisible illness patients with a mindful approach.
 I enjoy writing about my experiences as well as communicating with and advocating for those with chronic or invisible illnesses.
 I aim to use this platform to inspire hope, encouragement, optimism, love, mindfulness, and to provide information on research and treatments.

 By day, I work (thankfully with many accommodations) as a marketing, advertising, and media professional.
 I also freelance write, edit, and design on the side.
 Writing has been my passion for as long as I could pick up a pen to do so.
-To add to all that, I also enjoy volunteering with the non-profit, Chronic Migraine Awareness, Inc. CMA is an organization that strives to spread awareness, empowerment, and education in the chronic migraine community and beyond.
-I am a contributor to the Spoonie Community on Instagram as well, where I document my day-to-day life–the good and the bad–living with chronic illness.
+I am also a contributor to the Spoonie Community on Instagram as well, where I document my day-to-day life–the good and the bad—living with my health conditions.
 You can follow me here.

 Additionally, my spiritual path has been an inspiration to me as I worked to create The Migraine Mantras.
 One of the central values, for me, is to highlight the beauty in the journey of living with pain, whether physical or mental.
 My struggles have become my foundation for strengthening my connection with my body, mind, and spirit.
 Meditation, mindfulness practices, and pranayama yoga are all huge coping mechanisms for me, as well as spending time in nature.
 Holistically, treatments like acupuncture, physical therapy, and medical massage have all given me immense relief.